 Details about the requirements for a Committee Letter can be found here.

-No. To be eligible for linkage nomination, students must be currently enrolled, have completed of a minimum of 15 credits of science coursework in the program, and have completed at least two semesters of enrollment at GS by the time of application.
+No. To be eligible for linkage nomination, students must be currently enrolled, have completed of a minimum of 15 points of science coursework in the program, and have completed at least two semesters of enrollment at GS by the time of application.
 For more information, please visit the Linkage Program page.